 Stay of possession proceedings brought under CPR Part 55 (not including trespass) and enforcement proceedings in relation to orders for possession (warrant or writ of possession)

 Coronavirus pandemic-related updates to the Practice Direction in relation to possession proceedings came into effect from 18 April 2020.
 These provided for possession proceedings brought under CPR Part 55 (not including trespass) and enforcement proceedings in relation to orders for possession (warrants or writs of possession) to be stayed (for a period of 90 days).
-The provision has already been extended further with an amendment coming into effect on 25 June 2020 which will provide for that stay to be extended to 23 August 2020.
+The provision had already been extended further with an amendment which took effect on 25 June 2020 and provided for that stay to be extended to 23 August 2020.
+The provision for this stay has now (announced on Friday 21 August 2020) been extended a second time, to 20 September 2020.

 Creditors may, however, note that it is not prohibited to issue such proceeding (although such proceedings would then of course initially be stayed).